overcoming jealousy ldr

 If you can recognize the role that your thinking is playing in intensifying your jealousy, you can start to take steps to get it under control.
 Here are some quick tips to get you started:

-Let it go and stop feeling jealous4.
-Stop playing games.
+4. Stop playing games.
 And stop snooping.
 Right now.

 Jealousy is a feeling (or rather, a complex mixture of feelings), but it spills out in behavior.
 Feeling jealous is very uncomfortable.
 Some people react to that discomfort by doing things to try to make their partner just as uncomfortable (an “I’ll show them how this feels mentality”).
 They flirt, or stay out late, or deliberately don’t keep their partner updated with their whereabouts.

-Don’t do this!
 Hang onto your dignity and take the high road.
 This sort of game playing rarely helps.
 If you find that you are deliberately trying to make your partner jealous because you feel so jealous (rather than talking about the issue and strategizing together about how to tackle the problem) this is a sign that your relationship is in serious trouble.

 Also, speaking of destructive behaviors to stop doing pronto… snooping.
 If you think your jealousy is irrational then you have no business snooping behind your partner’s back to check their text messages, read their emails, etc. Any relief you get from not finding anything incriminating will be temporary, and the urge to monitor your partner can become obsessive and unhealthy.
 Stop it before it becomes an obsession.